bigbigmdm/IMSProg/README.md

 [![Watch the video](img/IMSProg_1_0_24.mp4)](img/IMSProg_1_0_24.mp4)

 ## Packages
-- There is a work in progress for add IMSProg to official `Debian` (and derivates repositories)
+- There is a work in progress for add IMSProg to official `Debian` (and derivatives repositories)

   For some Ubuntu versions you can use this PPA by adding `ppa:bigmdm/imsprog` to your system's Software Sources.
 ```